Analysis: Russia’s use of hypersonic missiles poses a challenge for Ukraine

 The mix used by the Russians is aimed at gauging Ukrainian anti-aircraft and missile capabilities at different locations; a tactic which is likely to continue with both sides deploying increasingly sophisticated weapons in the conflict.

 “The attack is really large-scale and for the first time using such different types of missiles.
 We see that this time as many as six Kinzhal were used.
-This is an attack like I don’t remember seeing before,” Yurii Ihnat, spokesperson for the Air Force Command of Ukraine, said on Ukrainian television.
+This is an attack like I don’t remember seeing before,” said Yurii Ihnat, spokesperson for the Air Force Command of Ukraine.

 Join our commenting forum